miguelsotobaez/miguelsotobaez/README.md

 ### Hi there 👋

-- 🔭 I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- ⚡ I’m working as a Software Engineer at @Xintec and contributing to @wooxet as CTO in my free time.
-- 💬 Ask me about ...
-- ⚡ In my free time, I solve problems on Wooxet and read tech articles.
 - 📫 You can reach me by email: miguel.soto@wooxet.com

 ### :hammer_and_wrench: Languages and Tools :